Heinrich Arnhold: Legacy

-His son, Henry H. Arnhold, escaped German-occupied Norway for the United States in 1941.
+Arnhold's son, Henry H. Arnhold, escaped German-occupied Norway for the United States in 1941.
 There, during World War II, he served in that country's army intelligence as one of the Ritchie Boys.
 After the war he joined the family's now New York-based Arnhold and S. Bleichroeder; he became its non executive chairman in the 1970s.

 Since 2001, the son Henry Arnhold has facilitated a lecture and discussion series jointly organized with the American Academy in Berlin by Dresden Heritage e.V. called the Lisa and Heinrich Arnhold Lecture.
 The events take place twice a year.